pink-junkjard/hyperfiddle/README.md

 # Overview

-This readme is focused on "Hyperfiddle" the composable application medium, and not the I/O infrastructure.
+This readme is focused on "Hyperfiddle" the composable application medium and not the I/O runtime.

 Hyperfiddle is built in layers.
 Higher layers are optional and implemented in terms of lower.